PVM Small Group Laboratory and Computer Use Policy

 Use as a Classroom

-Use of the Small Group Laboratories for special group events should be scheduled through the Office of Student Services.
+Use of the Small Group Laboratory for special group events should be scheduled through the Office of Student Services.
 Use for classes should also be scheduled through this office.

-The computers and associated equipment in the Small Group Laboratories are checked each morning Monday-Friday to insure that hardware is functioning and that all software has been restored to its specified condition.
+The computers and associated equipment in the Small Group Laboratory is checked each morning Monday-Friday to insure that hardware is functioning and that all software has been restored to its specified condition.
 This does not guarantee that a particular unit will not stop functioning throughout the day.
-If it is found that a problem exists with any unit, that condition should be reported immediately to the VIS Information desk (41153).
+If it is found that a problem exists with any unit, that condition should be reported immediately to the PVMIT Information desk (41153).

 Use for Independent Study